 But when my money’s all gone, I’m on the telephone singing

-Hey, hey, mama can your daddy come home
+Hey hey mama can your daddy come home

-A pretty little girl and a jug of wine
+Hey now, a pretty little girl and a jug of wine

 Well that’s what it takes to make a honky tonk time